 Homemade pierogies (or vareniki as our Baba calls them) are really all about the fillings.
-Unlike frozen, store-bought pierogies, homemade pierogi fillings are deliciously flavourful.
-They can be savoury or sweet, traditional or unusual.
+Here are ten pierogi filling recipes that are flavor-packed and delicious!
+Savory or sweet, traditional or unusual.
 You get to choose!

 Here are a few fillings that come straight from Baba’s cookbook.
-These are the ones that my husband grew up eating and are still his favourite.
+These are the ones that my husband grew up eating and are still his favorite.

 - Mashed Potatoes and Cheese: Make 3 cups of traditional mashed potatoes.
-Once the potatoes have cooled slightly, add in 1 tsp of minced garlic, 1/4 cup of chopped green onions, 1 cup of grated cheddar cheese and 1 egg.
+Once the potatoes have cooled slightly, add in 1 tsp of minced garlic, 1/4 cup of chopped green onions, 1 cup of grated cheddar cheese, and 1 egg.

-- Mashed root vegetables: Steam and puree any root vegetables that you have.
+- Mashed root vegetables: Steam and puree any root vegetables that you enjoy.
 Add salt and pepper to taste.
-Anything works with this pioneer recipe: turnip, rutabaga or beets.
+Anything works with this pioneer recipe: turnips, rutabaga, or beets.
 I recommend sprucing things up by adding a bit of crumbled goat cheese.
 Mmm… beet and goat cheese pierogi!

 A few new favourites

-Here are a few pierogi fillings that my husband and I have created over the years, either because we at them ate while traveling in Poland.
+Here are a few pierogi fillings that my husband and I have created over the years.
+The first two we came across while traveling in Poland.
 The last two were inspired by our local hipster pierogi bar.

-- Mushrooms: Saute 2 cups chopped mushrooms with 1/4 cup of diced onion.
-When the vegetables are soft, add in 1 tsp dried dill and salt to taste.
-It can be hard to fill a pierogi with mushrooms, so feel free to thicken the mixture with a 1/2 cup of plain mashed potatoes to thicken the filling.
+- Mushrooms: Saute 4 cups chopped mushrooms with 1/2 cup of diced onion.
+When the vegetables are soft, add 2 tsp dried dill and salt to taste.
+It can be hard to fill a pierogi with mushrooms, so feel free to thicken the mixture with a 1/2 cup of plain mashed potatoes.

 - Sauerkraut: Drained sauerkraut is a delicious filling.
 Or mix 1 cup of drained sauerkraut with 1/4 cup of potatoes for a slightly thicker filling.